 We're hiring a Sales Executive to join our team!

 Skills needed: good listener, self motivatation, a need to help people, outgoing personality, thrives in a changing environment

-Commissioned salary = sky's the limit!
+Commissioned based opportunity = sky's the limit!
 Print, digital, events and web sales

 San Diego Family has been San Diego County's best parenting resource since 1982.
 Our mission is to enhance the quality of life for San Diego County families by providing information and resources that support the importance and pleasure of parenting.
 Our readers are parents and caregivers of children ages 0–18.